|

 before it was abandoned for over 100 years, and during this time resembled

-ruin.
+a romantic ruin.
 Originally designed by the leading Court architect Nicolai

 Eigtved, the work was continued after his death in 1754 by N.H.
 Jardin